pktiuk/notatki_z_jezykow/docs/C i C++/5_openMP.md

 # Programming with OpenMP

-OpenMP is an open API specification for easy parallel programming in C and C++.
+OpenMP is an open, multi-platform API specification for easy parallel programming in Fortran, C and C++.
 [Main website](http://www.openmp.org)

 OpenMP programming is mainly based on compiler directives.